TimurIskahov/TensorExercise/README.md

 ```c++
 Tensor<float> t1({ 10, 50, 100});
 ```
-It is mean that `t1` has three dimensions 10x50x100.
+It is mean that `t1` has three dimensions with 10x50x100.

 There are two operations:
 1) reshaping